 After the screening, we were told that those who wished to receive the baptism in the Holy Spirit were to come up in front and we’d be prayed for.
 My friend and I were among the first and wham, we went down under the power of God: so gentle and yet so powerful.
 It felt as if an inner spring of living water had opened up in my belly – as Jesus promised.
 (John 7:38).

 Yes, we laughed, etc but as I learned later, these external manifestations were not to be the focus.
-The focus was to be our relationship with Jesus and Scripture and our inner lives – an inner transformation.
+The focus was our relationship with Jesus and Scripture and our inner lives – an inner transformation.
 There were more such meetings that entire summer.

 What they did for me from the beginning was to put a deep hunger and thirst for God, Scripture and holiness.
 I wish I could say I changed outwardly right away – but I didn’t, though inside I was totally different.
 Scripture came alive, I loved to spend time with God, loved to worship, loved to read and meditate on Scripture.
 Putting Scripture to practice, letting the selfish part of me die, was more difficult.